gu-lseg/intro-to-programming/source/conditionals.rst

 Code Blocks
 ===========

 A block of code is code that will execute together.
-In python a block is defined by the use of indentation.
+In Python a block is defined by the use of indentation.

 All types of conditionals use code blocks which are executed depending on the